issp-center-dev/ODAT-SE/doc/en/source/algorithm/exchange.rst

 is usually imposed.
 The detailed balance condition returns to the balance condition by taking the summation of :math:`\vec{x}`.

-2DMAT adopts the Metropolis-Hasting (MH) method for solving the detailed balance condition.
+ODAT-SE adopts the Metropolis-Hasting (MH) method for solving the detailed balance condition.
 The MH method splits the transition process into the suggestion process and the acceptance process.

 1. Generate a candidate :math:`\vec{x}` with the suggestion probability :math:`P(\vec{x} | \vec{x}_t)`.